Spring Break and Divorce in Ontario

 And if you are really feeling like venturing out of your comfort zone, how about the Bugfeast at the Cambridge Butterfly Conservatory?
 Finally, many people who are separated feel that the photos get divided, leaving very few kids ‘pics’ for each parent.
 Check out scottmcquarrie.com for “A Day In the Life” – and get a professional photography session with your kids.

 So whether you are sharing time or spending the whole week, remember it’s the quality time spent together that counts, not the dollars you spend.
 And even if you are not going anywhere, then sometimes the simple break from a routine like sleeping in, playing, talking can be fun!
 That’s what creates lasting memories.

-(PS And if it’s not your turn with the children, then take some time to relax from the everyday routine yourself – sleep in, rest, play)
+(PS And if it’s not your turn with the children, take some time to relax from the everyday routine yourself.
+Sleep in, rest, play)